 Some scientists believe that eosinophilic fasciitis may be a variant of scleroderma or morphea (localized scleroderma).
 These rare disorders are characterized by the hardening and thickening of skin and surrounding tissue, often due to the malfunction of the immune system.

 Some cases of eosinophilic fasciitis have been related to the ingestion of a dietary supplement known as L-tryptophan.
-Tryptophan is an essential amino acid found in numerous foods including poultry.
-L-tryptophan was a dietary supplemental formerly available in the United States as a sleep aid or to treat depression.
-L-tryptophan was linked to an outbreak of a similar disorder known as eosinophilia-myalgia syndrome in the 1989.
+Tryptophan is an essential amino acid found in numerous foods including poultry and was used as a sleep aid or to treat depression.
+In 1989 L-tryptophan ingestion was linked to an epidemic of a disorder known as eosinophilia-myalgia syndrome.
 (For more information on scleroderma, morphea or eosinophilia-myalgia syndrome, see the Related Disorders section of this report.)

 Some reports suggest that eosinophilic fasciitis may be associated with extreme physical activity.
 Some cases developed following strenuous exercise (exercise-induced eosinophilic fasciitis).
 Trauma has also been associated with the disorder.